jbaudanza/jbaudanza.github.com/markdown/async_rails.md

 end
 ```

-With this module, our controller can be written like so:
+With this mixin, our controller can be written like so:

 ```ruby
 class FacebookNamesController < ApplicationController